 The Food and Drug Administration (FDA) decided to ban these tiny turtles because too many kids were putting them in their mouths and getting infected with salmonella.

 In reality, the law probably saved the lives of hundreds of thousands of turtles who never would have otherwise made it to adulthood.

 Fortunately, now people know better.
-This means that for thousands the dream of owning turtles that stays small is alive and well.
+This means that for thousands the dream of owning these petite reptiles is alive and well.

 However, considering the health and well-being of the turtle should always take precedent over personal pet ownership ambitions.
 All turtles will grow, so when you pick your tiny turtle, make sure you base your decision on the average adult size of that specific turtle species.

 With that being said, let’s jump into discussing the cutest turtles that stay small!

 Small Turtle Species #1: Mississippi Mud Turtle (4 inches)